-CALCIUM CARBONATE Calcii carbonas $CaCO_3 = 100.1$ SIN NO. 170 (Oeno 20/2000 modified by Oeno 4/2007)
+CALCIUM CARBONATE Calcii carbonas CaCO3 = 100.1 SIN NO. 170 OENO 20/2000 OENO 4/2007

 This product is used for deacidification.
 The transport of calcium ions causes salification of free tartaric acid.
 The use of calcium carbonate is also authorized when using the so-called "double salt" method of deacidification.
 It may then contain small quantities of calcium tartromalate (double salt) and/or calcium tartrate There are regulations governing the use of this product..